-1 Agency/Group/Organization 211 Orange County
+1 Agency/Group/Organization 211 ORANGE COUNTY

 Agency/Group/Organization Type Housing

+Services - Housing

 Services-Children

 Services-Elderly Persons

 Services-Persons with Disabilities

 Services-Persons with HIV/AIDS

 Services-Victims of Domestic Violence

 Services-homeless

 Services-Health

 Services-Education

 Services-Employment

 Service-Fair Housing

 Services - Victims

 What section of the Plan was addressed by Consultation?
 Housing Need Assessment

 Public Housing Needs

-Homelessness Strategy

 Homeless Needs - Chronically homeless

 Homeless Needs - Families with children

 Homelessness Needs - Veterans

 Homelessness Needs - Unaccompanied youth

+Homelessness Strategy

+Non-Homeless Special Needs

+Market Analysis

 Economic Development

-Market Analysis

 Anti-poverty Strategy

-How was the Agency/Group/Organization consulted and what was are the anticipated outcomes of the consultation or areas for improved coordination?
+Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
 This organization provided direct input, helped to identify priority needs in the community, and participated in a community workshop for the Garden Grove 2020-2025 Consolidated Plan.
-2 Agency/Group/Organization Helping Others Prepare for Eternity Agency/Group/Organization Type Services-Children Services-Victims of Domestic Violence Services-Education Services-Employment What section of the Plan was addressed by Consultation?
-Housing Need Assessment Non-Homeless Special Needs Market Analysis Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+2 Agency/Group/Organization HELPING OTHERS PREPARE FOR ETERNITY Agency/Group/Organization Type Services-Children Services-Victims of Domestic Violence Services-Education Services-Employment What section of the Plan was addressed by Consultation?
+Housing Need Assessment Non-Homeless Special Needs Market Analysis Anti-poverty Strategy Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
 This organization provided direct input, helped to identify priority needs in the community, and participated in a community workshop for the Garden Grove 2020-2025 Consolidated Plan.
 3 Agency/Group/Organization Garden Grove Community Arts Society Agency/Group/Organization Type Services-Children What section of the Plan was addressed by Consultation?
-Non-Homeless Special Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
 This organization provided direct input, helped to identify priority needs in the community, and participated in a community workshop for the Garden Grove 2020-2025 Consolidated Plan.
 4 Agency/Group/Organization Illumination Foundation Agency/Group/Organization Type Services-homeless

 What section of the Plan was addressed by Consultation?
-Housing Need Assessment Homelessness Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Housing Need Assessment Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
 This organization provided direct input, helped to identify priority needs in the community, and participated in a community workshop for the Garden Grove 2020-2025 Consolidated Plan.
 5 Agency/Group/Organization Garden Grove United Methodist Church Agency/Group/Organization Type Community Church What section of the Plan was addressed by Consultation?
-Housing Need Assessment Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Housing Need Assessment Anti-poverty Strategy Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
 This organization provided direct input, helped to identify priority needs in the community, and participated in a community workshop for the Garden Grove 2020-2025 Consolidated Plan.